 SSD and SSI

 Before beginning your application for Social Security benefits, it is important to know which program applies to your situation.
-Essentially, these programs allow beneficiaries to access their Social Security benefits earlier than retirement age.
+Essentially, these programs allow beneficiaries to access their Social Security benefits earlier than the retirement age.

 In order to qualify for Social Security Disability (SSD), the applicant is considered fully insured if he or she has paid into the Social Security system for roughly five of the past 10 years.
-With a successful claim, the applicant can receive back benefits five months from after the disability, along with ongoing monthly payments.
+With a successful claim, the applicant can receive back benefits five months after the disability, along with ongoing monthly payments.

 After a worker turns 21, he or she must work three months (one quarter) out of every subsequent year in order to be fully covered.
 Applicants over age 31 need 20 quarters worked out of the previous 40 calendar quarters.
 Five years after stopping work, applicants will no longer be eligible.

 NOTE: Applicants who don’t have enough quarters worked should still apply for SSD or SSI.
 Additional work quarters can be gained by amending tax returns with an attorney or tax preparer, especially for the self-employed.
 And this may be done within a three-year window.

 Supplemental Security Income (SSI) differs from SSD in that it is intended to help those over 65 years old, along with the disabled.
 The amount of SSI available in each state differs because some states supplement SSI benefits.

 Applicants must not earn more than $2,000 individually or $3,000 as a couple in order to qualify for SSI.
 A house of any value is excluded from asset limitations, along with a car of any value, if used

 NOTE: Many applicants assume themselves to be part of common-law marriage because they reside with a partner.
 This is not always the case.
 Check the law to ensure that you do not falsely claim a common-law marriage.